sjtu-jq/Image-registration/README.md

 # CAO-C2F
 ## About Me
-This code is used for the power equipment infrared and visible imageregistration.
+This code is used for the power equipment infrared and visible image registration.

 If you use this project for your research, consider to cite: